 If you are divorcing or considering a divorce in southern California – or if you are anticipating that your spouse may be about to divorce you – there are a number of mistakes that you must be careful not to make during the divorce process.

 But, what exactly are the most common mistakes that people make when they’re divorcing?
+How can a divorce law firm in California help?
 You’ll learn how these mistakes can hurt you and how to avoid making them.

 WHAT’S THE FIRST MISTAKE TO AVOID IN A DIVORCE?